 This is because your monthly disability benefits are based on how many years you worked while you were able and how much money (work credits) you paid into the system.

 However, if you receive Supplemental Security Income, or SSI, you should know that this program is based entirely on your financial need.
 That means that your savings account will impact your ability to receive a monthly check.
 In fact, while using this program, you cannot have more than $2,000 in savings.
-If you have questions about these rules, contact a lawyer so that your payments are not in jeopardy.
+If you have questions about these rules, contact a advocate so that your payments are not in jeopardy.

-If you or your loved is suffering from a severe physical or mental disability, you should contact a Social Security Disability lawyer immediately to learn about your rights and determine eligibility.
+If you or your loved is suffering from a severe physical or mental disability, you should contact a Social Security Disability advocate immediately to learn about your rights and determine eligibility.
 The process of securing Social Security Disability and/or Supplemental Security Income benefits can be difficult and overwhelming.
 Don't go it alone!
-The attorneys at LaVan & Neidenberg, located in Atlanta, Georgia, understand the inner workings of the Social Security Administration and will help you navigate the system.
-Call us today for a FREE legal consultation - 1-888-234-5758.
+The representatives at LaVan & Neidenberg, located in Atlanta, Georgia, understand the inner workings of the Social Security Administration and will help you navigate the system.
+Call us today for a FREE consultation - 1-888-234-5758.

 Post a Comment to "Can I Put My SSA Disability Benefits Into a Savings Account?"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."